xhayper/Animator/README.md

 * Easy To Use
 * Can play Non-Trusted Animation
 * R6, R15, Custom Rig/Animation Support
-* Complatible with Nullware Reanimate (Used to replicating)
+* Complatible with Nullware Reanimate (Used to  replicate Animation)

 ## Planned Feature